 Bias Rating: LEAST BIASED

 Launched in 2016, Wionews or WION, is an Indian news website.
 WION stands for “World is One News.”
 Sudhir Chaudhary is the editor-in-chief of WION, covering topics ranging from South Asia news, world news, sports, live TV, entertainment, and more.
 They describe themselves as “seasoned and daring young journalists of diverse nationalities.”

 Read our profile on India’s government and media.

 WION is owned by the Essel Group (Zee Media), an Indian conglomerate company presently headed by media tycoon Dr. Subhash Chandra.
 Revenue is derived through advertising.

 In review, WION publishes tabloid-style stories such as “Sports Illustrated’ swimsuit issue honours #MeToo with first-ever nude photo series” and reports international news with minimally loaded words.
 They use various news agencies, some of which are not known by us, and some highly credible such as AFP.
 However, they usually poorly source their articles using quotations without linking to the source, such as “Kim Yo Jong: Meet the ‘Ivanka Trump’ of North Korea” and “FBI contradicts White House on probe of former aide Rob Porter.”

 Recent articles in 2020 continue to display minimal bias, such as this Japan expands coronavirus emergency nationwide amid spike in cases; however, there is still a lack of hyperlinked sourcing, though they generally provide video as a source.
-However, during 2020 they promoted misinformation as it relates to Coronavirus.
+However, in 2020 they promoted misinformation as it relates to Coronavirus.

 Failed Fact Checks